davidkhala/oracle-exam-dump/1Z0-1089-20/README.md

     - [ ] It maps and reduces source data in parallel manner, leveraging data locality to minimize network transfer
     - [x] It randomly maps source data and reduces output to a smaller data set.
         - https://issuu.com/dumpspanda_braindumps32/docs/1z0-1089-20-demo-file
-    - [ ] It maps and recudes one terabyte of data into a smaller data set
+    - [ ] It maps and reduces one terabyte of data into a smaller data set
     - [ ] It randomly maps source data and increases output to a bigger data set.
-- Which two storages options are supported directly for direct HDFS use in Hadoop?
+- Which two storage options are supported directly for direct HDFS use in Hadoop?
     - [ ] Object Storage
     - [x] Block Volume
     - [x] DenseIO NVMe